hummanta/docs/src/references/cli.md

 ### 1. How do I switch the target platform?

-You can specify the target platform by using `hummanta build --target=<target>` or `hummanta compile --target=<target>`.
+You can specify the target platform by using `hummanta build --target=<target>`.
 If no target is specified, the default target from the `hummanta.toml` file will be used.

 ### 2. What should I do if the `hummanta.toml` file is missing?